List of RWBY characters: Team RWBY

 A blonde-haired girl and Ruby's older half-sister.
 She wields twin shotgun gauntlets called Ember Celica.
 After she loses her right arm to Adam Taurus (and with it, the gauntlet that was still on) in Volume 3, her replacement bionic arm is installed with a shotgun mechanism at the wrist.
 In Volume 7, Yang has Pietro add sticky grenades to her arsenal.
 Her Semblance, "Burn", works on a "recoil-based system"; it lets her store up energy from taking hits.
 The harder enemies hit her the harder she's able to hit them back.
 In Volume 9, Yang and Blake confess their feelings for each other and become a couple.

 Yang is an allusion to Goldilocks.

 Team JNPR

 Team JNPR (pronounced "juniper"), renamed JNR ("junior") after the loss of Pyrrha, is inspired by historical figures who had taken on the appearance of the opposite gender.
-In Volume 4, Ruby temporarily joins their group and they informally rename themselves Team RNJR ("ranger").
+In Volume 4, Ruby temporarily joins their group and they informally rename themselves Team RNJR ("ranger") under her leadership.